 '''

+The advance() routine

 proc advance() {

 fadvance()

 }

 '''

 provides the hook for doing any desired calculations before and/or after each time step.
 With the default fixed step method, anything is allowed.
 That is, we may change any state or any parameter, including dt.
 Each advance takes place as though it starts from a new initial condition without any previous history.
 Things are not so easy with the variable time step methods.
 Although it is safe to evaluate any variable and save it in an array or write it to a file, changing a parameter or state is not allowed unless we execute cvode.re_init() after the change.
 This is because CVODE saves state and derivative information from previous steps and assumes that all coefficients and states are differentiable up to its current order of accuracy.
 Changing a parameter or state constitutes a new set of equations, which constitutes a new problem.
-The only ways that time-varying parameters may be simulated with variable step methods is in the context of a model description or by using the interpolated form of Vector.play() (see Timedependent PARAMETER changes in Chapter 9).
+The only way that time-varying parameters may be simulated with variable step methods is in the context of a model description.